 Mr Ben Thompson

-I am a full member of GTC – The Guild of Television Camera Professionals, which is an independent, international organisation that cares about TV camerawork and the people who make it their craft.
-Members are experienced cameramen and camerawomen who operate cameras professionally in all areas of broadcasting.
+I am a full member of the GTC – Guild of Television Camera Professionals, which is an independent, international organisation that cares about TV camerawork and the people who make it their craft.
+Members are experienced camera professionals who operate cameras professionally in all areas of film and broadcasting.
+I am also an active member of the RTS - Royal Television Society.

 My current research activity involves practice-based research.
 I am a member of an internal Screen Practice Research Group and I continue to make short films, documentaries, as well as Light and operate cameras professionally.